-25. Defendant, RCCL, and the cruise industry at large, received an early, dire warning of how easily COVID-19 could spread on massive ocean liners when the first cases emerged aboard the with ten confirmed COVID-19 cases, which rapidly multiplied to seven hundred confirmed cases, as a result of Princess' flawed two-week quarantine of passengers and crew members aboard the
+26. Defendant, CELEBRITY, and the cruise industry at large, received an early warning of how easily COVID-19 could spread on massive ocean liners when the first cases emerged aboard the Diamond Princess, a vessel owned by Princess Cruise Lines ("Princess"), which is owned by Carnival Corporation, in early February 2020 in Yokohama Harbor, Japan.
+The outbreak began with ten confirmed COVID-19 cases, which rapidly multiplied to seven hundred confirmed cases, as a result of Princess' flawed two-week quarantine of passengers and crewmembers aboard the Diamond Princess.